armbian/build/documentation/user-faq.md

 # How to login?

 Login as **root** on console or via SSH and use password **1234**.
 You will be prompted to change this password at first login.
-This is the only pre-installed user.
+You will then be asked to create a normal user account that is sudo enabled (beware of default QWERTY keyboard settings at this stage).

 Desktop images starts into desktop without asking for password.
 To change this add some display manager: